Ano Lechonia

-Ano Lechonia (Άνω Λεχώνια) is a town in the Magnesia regional unit, Greece.
+Ano Lechonia (Άνω Λεχώνια) is a town and community in the Magnesia regional unit, Greece.
 Ano Lechonia was the seat of the former municipality of Artemida.
-The population of the village in 2011 was 1,068, the population of the community (including the coastal village Platinidia) was 1,429.
+The community includes the coastal village Platinidia.
 Ano Lechonia is situated in the northwestern part of the Pelion peninsula, 1.5 km from the Pagasetic Gulf coast, 3 km southwest of Agios Georgios Nileias, 4 km southeast of Agria and 11 km southeast of Volos.

+After 1996, Ano Lechonia is the end stop of the heritage Pelion Railway, operated by the Hellenic Train (former OSE).

 Population

 History

 The name Lechonia may come from the Slavic word lech meaning "field".
 Historians say it was the ancient city Methone.
 At the hill named Nevestiki the ruins of an ancient wall have been found.
 The residents of Methone supported the Argonauts with ships.
 After four centuries of Ottoman rule, Ano Lechonia became part of Greece in 1881, as a consequence of the transfer of Thessaly to Greece following the Treaty of Berlin (1878).
 It was connected by a railway to Volos in 1895.